 President Vucic will not give up

-Showing confidence, the Serbian president opened a section of a newly built highway in central Serbia on Sunday.
+In a show of confidence, the Serbian president opened a section of a newly built highway in central Serbia on Sunday.
 Vucic said he would not give in to opposition demands for a transitional government and accused his opponents of using students to try to seize power.
-"We will defeat them again," Vucic said.
+"We will defeat them again", Vucic said.
 "They don't know what to do except use someone else's children."

 In an apparent attempt to dispel the student-led protests, Vucic has been promoting what he says are "affordable" loans for young people to buy homes, as well as attracting tens of thousands of doctors and other qualified people who have left the Balkan country in recent years in search of a better life in the West.

-However, another scandal has rocked Serbia in recent days - a report by "Amnesty International" accused the country's authorities of installing spyware on the mobile devices of journalists, activists and critics of the government in order to monitor them.
+In recent days, however, another scandal has rocked Serbia - a report by "Amnesty International" accused the country's authorities of installing spyware on the mobile devices of journalists, activists and critics of the government in order to monitor them.

-On November 1, the canopy of the newly renovated central railway station in the northern Serbian city of Novi Sad collapsed.
-Fifteen people were killed and dozens more were injured.
+On November 1, the roof of the newly renovated central railway station in the northern Serbian city of Novi Sad collapsed.
+Fifteen people died and dozens were injured.
 The station renovation was part of a new railway line from Belgrade to Budapest in Hungary, which was being built by Chinese companies.

 After the incident, the prosecutor's office in Novi Sad opened an investigation and ordered provisional arrests, but did not name any suspects.
-Critics of President Vučić's government and experts have suggested that the roof collapse was due to negligence and corruption.
-After major demonstrations in Novi Sad and Belgrade, Serbian students took action.
-They occupied 50 faculties at four of the country's largest universities.
-They were later joined by high school students who occupied the schools.
-They have continued to this day.
+Critics of President Vučić's government and experts suggest that the roof collapse was due to negligence and corruption.
+After large demonstrations in Novi Sad and Belgrade, Serbian students took action.
+They occupied 50 faculties in four of the largest universities in the country.
+Later, they were joined by high school students who occupied the schools.
+They continue to this day.

 Mina Kirkova